mnaberez/vwradio/reverse_engineering/vw_rhapsody_technisat/README.md

 ## Versions

 There are two known versions of the Rhapsody radio: 1J0035156 and 1J0035156A.
 They have different CD player mechanisms and different firmware.
 They are externally identical.
 The information below applies to both.
-The SAFE code is stored in the same location in both and the protocols behave the same in both.
+The SAFE code is stored in the same location in both.
+The protocols are the same in both except where noted below.

 ## Firmware